mon-gmx/mon-gmx.github.io/index.md

 I have to start by saying **focus is a beautiful state of mind**.
 Focus gets a marvelous amount of high quality things done.
 I would not think we would have classic music or high end computers without it.
 Focus is also a very expensive state of mind.
 It not only consumes a fair amount of resources from us, but it demands a very special set of conditions for it to thrive.
 No wonder focus is a rare and precious resource.

 Some societies are quite appreciative of it, they want it to flourish, and it really pays fostering it.
 However, focus is not cheap either.
 It requires both a substantial amount of time, a proper environment (including lighting and temperature) and isolation from distractions.
 The struggle will not end there when it is hard to differentiate between distractions and inspiration, where ends one and starts the other?

 Other societies, like mine, are quite dismissive in what it takes to achieve focus.
 The outcome is not great for them.
 We live plunged in a sea of distractions and noise that mistakenly is tagged as vivid or cheerful.
 There is a price to the lack of focus in life, a constant sense of underachievement, low quality of outcome and low productivity are few examples.
 Overall, living surrounded by what our ancestors called "mitote" is harmful.
 I wonder if sometimes this was purposely started by higher spheres in our society to keep lower classes from thriving; always distracted, always struggling.
-In places like my hometown, you are constantly bombarded by noise from all sources, the streets, the neighbors, the media (if you allow it into your house), job (trivial) struggles and gossips and cherry on top: heatwaves.
-Overall, it is no wonder, countries like mine aren't capable of raising the quality of life of their inhabitants where fostering a healthy state of mind is not paramount, we're so distracted that all we care is making it out just another day.
+In places like my hometown, you are constantly bombarded by noise from all sources, the streets, the neighbors, the media (if you allow it into your house), job (trivial) struggles and gossip and cherry on top: heatwaves.
+Overall, it is no wonder, countries like mine aren't capable of raising the quality of life of their inhabitants where fostering a healthy state of mind is not paramount, we're so distracted that all we care about is making it out just another day.
 Life is a constant struggle here, even worse, we chase conflict, as if poverty wasn't enough.

 Why am I writing this?
 Why do I care?

 I think in our times, distractions are produced en masse.
 Not only that, they are delivered to us efficiently by a myriad of machines and media that can achieve it like never before, to the extent that we carry a town crier in our pockets.
 This is detrimental not only to our productivity, but to our mental health, after all, chaos and hectic drive us into a state of psychosis.
 There are studies sustaining that exposure to noise has adverse effects to cognitive domains, yet we disregard these warnings as irrelevant or too serious.
 If that's not enough, most thriving businesses are created around distractors, what's most ironic: we pay for it!

 In the software engineering world, there is a thing we call a flow, which basically is achieving a peak in our ability to focus on solving a problem.
 A flow is a fragile state of mind that can easily be disrupted and that we cannot bring back just as easily as we take out our phones and address an alert.
 There's nothing special about software engineering to be fair, I guess a music composer or a martial artist can achieve more with this state of mind, but I can only talk about what concerns me and probably come here and regret of a bunch of decisions I have made in my life that have deprived me of that privilege of having calm in my life.

 Is this reversible?

 I think reverting the damage noise and distractions make to our lives is becoming increasingly difficult, we make it that way.
 Quiet places are rare, distant, exclusive, and a healthy distance from technology is dubiously productive.
 As time progresses, the lack of achievements takes a toll on our cognitive capacity, thus affecting our skills, our health, our finances and overall hindering the ability to get into a place where we can focus more and deliver more.
 Quite like a destructive cycle.

 I will not draw a conclusion to these lines, simply, because I lost my flow.

 ### A brief parenthesis on what makes SRE and DevOps different (02/25)